sakshisnetrakar/password-gen-and-manager/README.md

-# password-gen-and-manager
+# Password-Gen-and-Manager

-# Password Generator and Manager
+## Password Generator and Manager

 A Python application to generate secure random passwords with customizable options for length and complexity.
 It features a simple Tkinter GUI for easy password generation, copying, and saving.